manymoments/manymoments.github.io/start-here.markdown

 Start with the definition of [Consensus and Agreement](/2019-06-27-defining-consensus/).
 Then learn about the [network model](/2019-06-01-2019-5-31-models/), the [threshold adversary](/2019-06-17-the-threshold-adversary/) model, and the [power of the adversary](/2019-06-07-modeling-the-adversary/).
 Many protocols need a [trusted setup phase](/2019-07-19-setup-assumptions/).
 The [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) gives a quick overview of what is possible and impossible.
 You can build half a course just from the upper bounds and lower bounds linked from it.

-## Variants of consensus and broadcast
+## Variants of Consensus and Broadcast

 [Approximate agreement](https://decentralizedthoughts.github.io/2022-06-07-approx-agreement-one/) is a variation that considers rational input values.

-This post cover several [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).
+This post covers several [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).